NIAAA researchers found that there were five distinct patterns of alcohol dependence.

 - Lack of remorse

-They are also young (average age 26 years), and they have the earliest age of onset of drinking (average 16 years) and the earliest age of alcohol dependence (average 18 years).
-Young antisocial alcoholics drank an average of 201 days in the last year, binge drinking (consuming five or more drinks) on an average of 161 (80 percent) of those days.
+They are also young (average age 26 years) and have the earliest age of onset of drinking (average is under 16 years old) and the earliest age of alcohol dependence (average of 18 years).
+Young antisocial alcoholics drank an average of 201 days in the last year, binge drinking (consuming five or more drinks) on an average of 80% of their drinking days.
 When they drink, their maximum number of drinks is 17, the highest of any subtype of alcoholic.

-About 76 percent of this type of alcoholic are male.
-Only 7.6 percent have received a college degree, although another 13.4 percent are still in school.
-Approximately 47 percent are employed full time.
-Family incomes average around $32,000, the lowest among the subtypes (alongside the chronic severe subtype).
+Of this type, about 76% are male and only 7.6% have received a college degree, although another 13.4% are still in school.
+Approximately 47% are employed full time.
+Family incomes average around $32,000, the lowest among the subtypes alongside the chronic severe subtype.

-Over half of young antisocial alcoholics (52.5 percent) have a close family member who is also alcohol dependent.
+Over half of young antisocial alcoholics have a close family member who is also alcohol dependent.
 In addition, they also have high rates of psychiatric disorders:

-- 37 percent have major depression (and 15 percent have had a major episode of depression during childhood)
+- 37% have major depression (and 15% have had a major episode of depression during childhood)

 They also have high rates of substance abuse:

-- 66 percent meet criteria for cannabis abuse/dependence
+- 66% meet the criteria for cannabis abuse/dependence

-- 8 percent meet criteria for amphetamine abuse/dependence
+- 8% meet the criteria for amphetamine abuse/dependence

-Almost 35 percent of young antisocial alcoholics have sought help for their alcohol-dependence problems.
-They tend to go to self-help groups, detoxification programs, and specialty treatment programs, and they have high rates of participation in treatments offered by individual private health care providers.
+Almost 35% of young antisocial alcoholics have sought help for their alcohol dependence problems.
+They tend to go to self-help groups, alcohol detox programs, specialty treatment programs, and private health care providers.

-About 62 percent of functional alcoholics work fulltime, 3.6 percent are in school fulltime, and 5 percent are retired.
-Nearly 26 percent have a college degree or higher, and average household income is almost $60,000, the highest among any of the subtypes.
-Approximately 40 percent are female, and nearly 50 percent are married.
+Researchers found that about 62% of functional alcoholics work full-time, 3.6% are in school full-time, and 5% are retired.
+Nearly 26% have a college degree or higher, and the average household income is almost $60,000, the highest among any of the subtypes.
+Approximately 40% are female, and nearly 50% are married.

-About 31 percent of functional alcoholics have a close family member who also has alcohol dependence.
-They have moderate rates of major depression (24 percent) and smoking cigarettes (43 percent), and low rates of anxiety disorders, other substance use disorders, and the lowest rates of having legal problems (fewer than 1 percent).
-Fewer than 1 percent of these individuals have antisocial personality disorder.
+About 31% of functional alcoholics have a close family member who also has alcohol dependence.
+They have moderate rates of major depression (24%) and smoking cigarettes (43%), and low rates of anxiety disorders, other substance use disorders, and the lowest rates of having legal problems (fewer than 1%).

-They have the highest rates of employment among alcoholics, with 68 percent working full time and with an average family income of nearly $50,000 a year.
-Nearly 20 percent have a college degree.
-About 64 percent are male, while about 38 percent are married and 21 percent are divorced.
+Researchers found that they have the highest rates of employment among alcoholics, with 68% working full-time and an average family income of nearly $50,000 a year.
+Almost 20% have a college degree.
+About 64% are male, while around 38% are married and 21% are divorced.